Yorivel/Dynamic-Wardrobe/docs/issues.md

 ## Custom Apartments Need a Scene Transition

 Custom apartments are detected when the game transitions to a restricted scene near the door coordinates.
-Open-air locations without this transition (like camps or tents) can't be detected.
+Open-air locations without this transition (like camps or tents) can't be detected as full apartments.
 The mod doesn't check V's position constantly — it only reacts to game events.

+**Exception:** Panam's bed at the new Aldecaldos camp is detected via the bed interaction (Tier 4 workspot), not a door transition.
+V's home outfit applies while in bed and restores on standing up.
+Requires the Panam romance path.

 ## Pinning During Combat